Category Archives: Travel

 Then back to the ship for a beer, dinner, more sharks then bed.
 Tomorrow we were heading North.

-Our Peru, Ecuador, and the Galapagos Islands Adventure – The Galapagos Islands – Part III
+The Galapagos Islands – Part III

 Saturday 7th Tortoises and other creatures